shicodes/shicodes/README.md

 - 👋 Hi, I’m @shicodes
-- 👀 I’m interested in all things Python/Data Science/Java
+- 👀 I’m interested in all things Python/Data Science
-- 🌱 I’m currently learning the Flask microframework for web dev.
+- 🌱 I’m currently learning the Flask microframework for web dev and all things Data Science.
 - 💞️ I’m looking to collaborate on absolutely anything!
 - 📫 How to reach me shivangi.saini@hotmail.com